Safe marking of storage zones

 Different types of goods require specific marking methods to take into account their unique storage properties and requirements:

-- Hazardous substances: designation in accordance with international and national regulations, using standard warning symbols.
+1. Hazardous substances: Marked in accordance with international and national regulations, using standard warning symbols.

-- Flawing products: clearly marked expiration dates, storage conditions and other relevant information.
+2. Perishable products: Clearly marked with expiration dates, storage conditions, and other relevant information.

-- Large and heavy items: instructions for safe transfer and use of appropriate lifting equipment.
+4. Large and heavy items: Instructions on how to safely move them and use appropriate lifting equipment.

-- Specific storage requirements: markings informing about requirements such as avoiding sunlight, moisture or a specific temperature.
+5. Specific storage requirements: Labels indicating requirements such as avoidance of sunlight, moisture, or a specific temperature.

-- Industry standards: ensuring compliance with applicable industry standards and legal regulations.
+6. Industry Standards: Ensuring compliance with applicable industry standards and regulations.

 The implementation of the appropriate marking depending on the type of stored goods not only increases the safety and operational efficiency, but also contributes to better inventory management and minimizing the risk of errors.
 Good marking is the foundation of an efficient magazine, which is able to react quickly to changing needs and business requirements.